 TED-Ed: The Unnatural World

 I had the pleasure to work with TED's Science Curator and author at Scientific American, David Biello.
-This short film is an introduction to David’s book, “The Unnatural World”.
+This explainer video is an introduction to David’s book, “The Unnatural World”.
 It lays out our humanity’s situation in the Anthropocene, installs a sense of urgency and awareness of what we have done to alter our planet, and inspires us to take action to ensure our planet’s habitability.

 Welcome to the Anthropocene: